StyraInc/regal/README.md

 <!-- RULES_TABLE_END -->

-Rules in all category except for those in `custom` are **enabled** by default.
+Rules in all categories except for those in `custom` are **enabled** by default.
 Some rules however — like `use-contains` and `use-if` — are conditionally enabled only when a version of OPA/Rego before 1.0 is targeted.
 See the configuration options below if you want to use Regal to lint "legacy" policies.

 **Aggregate Rules**